10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Selvatura Adventure Park: Canopy Tour and Treetop Walkway

-Start your 5th day in Costa Rica with breakfast at Orchid Coffee where you can choose from a list of options and can get the food to-go if you are short on time.
-Then drive to Selvatura Adventure Park for zip lining (canopy tour) and a beautiful rainforest walk on hanging bridges.
+Start your 5th day in Costa Rica with breakfast at Orchid Coffee where you can choose from a list of food and can get your order to-go if you are short on time.
+One of the highlights of this Costa Rica 10-day Itinerary is zip lining at Selvatura Adventure Park.
+After breakfast drive to Selvatura Adventure Park for zip lining (canopy tour) and a beautiful rainforest walk on hanging bridges.
 I recommend booking your tour ahead of time as it is possible for the tours to sell out.
-You can reserve the Gold Pack to do both the canopy tour and treetop walkway suspension bridges.
-There are lockers that you can buy a lock and key for to store your bags while you are on the Canopy Tour.
+You can reserve the Selvatura Park Combo Tour to do the canopy tour, treetop walkway suspension bridges, and hummingbird and butterfly garden.
+If you prefer a cheaper alternative, you can reserve a zipline tour at 100% Adventure Park, which has the longest zip line in Costa Rica at 5,220 ft.

-The Canopy Tour at Selvatura has 13 cables that guide you above the cloud forest.
-The longest cable is the last one at 1 km where you can glide above the cloud forest with breathtaking views.
+The Canopy Tour at Selvatura Adventure Park has 13 cables that guide you above the cloud forest.
+The longest cable is the last one at 1 km where you can glide through the cloud forest.
 Overall the length of the cables add up to 2.2 miles.
 You will also get the opportunity to do the Tarzan Swing which is a fun experience.
 A canopy tour is a must-do on your 10-day Costa Rica Itinerary, especially while in Monteverde.

 After the Canopy Tour you will walk over to the Treetop Walkway which is a beautiful 1.9-mile trail through the cloud forest.
 The trail has 8 bridges that range from 170 ft to 560 ft in length.
 Experiencing the cloud forest from the suspension bridges allows you to enjoy it from unique perspectives.